-No matter what security role you play, threat intelligence makes a difference.
+No matter what security role you play, intelligence makes a difference.
 It’s not a separate domain of security — it’s context that helps you work smarter, whether you’re staffing a SOC, managing vulnerabilities, or making high-level security decisions.
-But to make things easier, not harder, threat intelligence should integrate with the solutions and workflows you already rely on, and it should be easy to implement.
+But to make things easier, not harder, intelligence should integrate with the solutions and workflows you already use, and it should be easy to implement.

 These concepts guide and motivate all that we do at Recorded Future.
-And today, as organizations become increasingly cloud-based, distributed, and complex in their push for digital transformation, the need for actionable, automated threat intelligence for everyone has never been greater.
-Yet, as digital businesses continue to evolve, they’re being bombarded with cyber threats from all angles — from the open web and dark web, to partners and third parties, to brand attacks, to internal threats — and digital risk is at an all-time high.
+Today, as organizations become increasingly cloud-based, distributed, and complex in their push for digital transformation, the need for actionable, automated intelligence for everyone has never been greater.
+Yet, digital risk is at an all-time high, so as digital businesses continue to evolve, they’re being bombarded with cyber threats from all angles — from the open web and dark web, to partners and third parties, to brand attacks, to internal threats.
 Without a true, comprehensive view of their entire threat landscape, organizations are vulnerable to attacks that could disrupt or even completely stop business.

 Third-Party Risk Management

-Together, these three principles of security intelligence guide a comprehensive security strategy with broad, actionable intelligence at the foundation.
-Ultimately, security intelligence helps teams working in security operations, incident response, vulnerability management, risk analysis, threat analysis, fraud prevention, and security leadership make better, faster decisions and amplify their impact.
+When used together, these security intelligence solutions ensure a comprehensive security strategy with broad, actionable intelligence at its foundation.
+Ultimately, security intelligence helps all security teams make better, faster decisions and amplifies their impact.

-The newly released second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program,” offers actionable best practices for organizations shifting toward this comprehensive security intelligence approach.
-Whether you are just starting a security intelligence initiative or are extending a mature program, the handbook is a must-read to help you efficiently reduce risk.
+The second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program,” offers best practices for organizations shifting toward a comprehensive security intelligence approach.
+Whether you are just launching your security intelligence initiative or maturing an existing program, the handbook is a must-read to help you efficiently reduce risk.

 Start making your move toward security intelligence today!